 Welcome to Fifty Grande’s Best of the U.S. Bucket List series.
-This is your one-stop travel guide to the best, most unique and quintessential experiences of a city, state or event.
-Want to know how to “do” Maui?
-We’ve got you covered.
+This is your one-stop travel guide to the best, most unique and quintessential experiences of a place.
 Curated by experts, vetted by in-the-know locals, this is all you need to have the best trip ever.
 If we’ve written a Bucket List, we recommend you go.
 If it’s on this list, it’s the best the city has to offer right now.
 Consider this your one-stop answer to “What are the best things to do in Maui?”

 How do we love Maui?
 Let’s count the ways.
 We love the long stretches of red, black and white sand beaches.
 We love the cerulean blue and turquoise waters gently brushing against each sandy coastline.
 We love the rich history of the island and the cultural rainbow of Hawaiian individuals.
 We even love taking medicine so my stomach can handle the undulating catamarans, winding roads of Hana and the high elevation of Pu’u’la’ula Summit during sunrise.

 Maui may be the second largest island behind Hawai’i and the second-most populous behind Oahu, but it is arguably the most luxurious.
 The Valley Isle is also a popular vacation destination for celebrities, some of whom have homes on the island, like Oprah Winfrey, Woody Harrelson and Mick Fleetwood, to name a few.